This train-the-trainer course for trainers and facilitators will:

 - Offer audience analysis tactics to help participants plan their session(s) to meet learner goals and objectives.

 - Suggest dozens of best practices for engaging learners and encouraging discussion.

 - Provide tactics for handling surprise situations and difficult participants.

-This train-the-trainer course for trainers covers best practices for keeping delivery methods fresh and reinforcing what’s learned in the classroom.
+Taught in an interactive style, this practical train-the-trainer course covers best practices for keeping delivery methods fresh and reinforcing what’s learned in the classroom.
 The program addresses such challenges as assessing and leveraging existing knowledge, following a proven engagement framework, choosing memorable activities, and establishing an environment of trust and engagement.
-This active day of train-the-trainer addresses those topics and more.

 At this program’s conclusion, participants should be able to: